canonical/minio-rock/SECURITY.md

 ## Supported Versions

 The Charmed Kubeflow project releases with a cadence of ~6 months, supports the latest two minor versions of Kubeflow, and keeps up to date with the upstream project.
-Whenever a new version of Kubeflow is released, a new version of Charmed Kubeflow is also released, and the oldest version is dropped from support.
+Whenever a new version of Kubeflow is released, a new version of Charmed Kubeflow is also released, and the oldest supported version is dropped from support.
 Please also refer to [Supported versions](https://charmed-kubeflow.io/docs/supported-versions) for details on the actual versions.

 Since this repository contains rocks used by the Charmed Kubeflow project, the same policy is expected for the rocks and oci-images generated from them (i.e. 1.9-xxxxx).